More at rubyonrails.org:

 constructor(file, url) {

-this.upload = new DirectUpload(this.file, this.url, this)
+this.upload = new DirectUpload(file, url, this)

 }

-upload(file) {
+uploadFile(file) {

 this.upload.create((error, blob) => {